Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

-We refer to~\eqref{eq:res-local-EB} as the stratum-restricted local error bound. \end{corollary}
+We refer to~\eqref{eq:res-local-EB} as the \emph{stratum-restricted local error bound}. \end{corollary}

+At KKT pairs, the examples provided in~\cite{feng2025quadratically} illustrate that the W-SOC and W-SRCQ are significantly weaker than classical regularity assumptions.
+Specifically,~\cite[Example~2]{feng2025quadratically} demonstrates that even when the W-SOC and W-SRCQ hold, every matrix within the Bouligand generalized Jacobian may still be singular.
+Furthermore,~\cite[Examples~3--7]{feng2025quadratically} detail several scenarios where classical strong regularity fails completely while the W-SOC and W-SRCQ remain valid.

-{Next, we present a simple semidefinite program to illustrate that the W-SOC and the W-SRCQ are strictly weaker than the problem-level regularity conditions commonly imposed in the existing literature.
-The same example also shows that, although the local error bound condition (Definition \ref{def:local error bound}) fails, the \emph{stratum-restricted local error bound} \eqref{eq:res-local-EB} still holds. }
+The following simple semidefinite program highlights that the W-SOC and W-SRCQ are strictly weaker than problem-level regularity conditions conventionally imposed in the literature.
+Crucially, this example also demonstrates that while the standard local error bound condition (Definition~\ref{def:local error bound}) fails, the stratum-restricted local error bound~\eqref{eq:res-local-EB} remains active.

 \begin{example} Consider the following instance of~\eqref{prog:SDP}: